 Yeah, as stated before most swords weren’t able to accomplish this.

 Reason being that they were designed for a different purpose.
 The katana, for example, was a cutting weapon.
-It was developed against fighting light- to unarmoured targets.
+It was developed against fighting lightly armored targets.

-However, even knights and samurai were equipped with weapons to pierce through full plate armour.
+However, even knights and samurai were equipped with weapons to hurt enemies wearing a full plate suit.

-Therefore the main weapon order was (depending on the century): matchlock > bow > spear > sword.
+Therefore a reasonable weapon order was (depending on the century): matchlock > bow > spear > sword.

 What impact does a katana strike have on an armoured target?